3rd January 2017

 Ok, let’s continue from here.

 After my short visit to Carrick Hill, I head to Mount Gambier, enjoying the drive between wheat fields and countless wineries.
-I arrived late at night and treat myself with a beer and a huge plate of pasta at the only restaurant open in town.
-The portion was so big I struggled and had to drive myself to the car.
+I arrived late at night and treated myself with a beer and a huge plate of pasta at the only restaurant open in town.
+The portion was so big I struggled and had to drag myself to the car.

 I drove around a bit to find a quiet place and passed out.
-I woke up like usual to take a glimpse at the sky and fell back to sleep, to be later awakened by the morning chill.
+I woke up like usual to take a glimpse at the sky and fell asleep again, to be later awakened by the morning chill.
 What a great feeling.

 I quickly wore something warm and started to wander around.

 This place is popular for its sinkholes and limestone landscapes.

 I started with Cave Garden, which is right in the middle of the town.
 It is exactly what it says: a garden in a cave.
 Even with the sun hiding behind a thick layer of clouds (that bastard!)
 I really enjoyed the unique view.